collins-b/eDMS/README.md

 PUT | /api/users/:id | This endpoint edits user's details
-DELETE | /api/users/id |This endpoint deletes a user from the system POST | /api/login | This endpoint signs a user into the system POST | /api/logout | This endpoint ends a user's session POST | /api/forgot/:email | This endpoint allows users to recover account incase of forgotten password
+DELETE | /api/users/id |This endpoint deletes a user from the system POST | /api/login | This endpoint signs a user into the system GET | /api/logout | This endpoint ends a user's session POST | /api/forgot/:email | This endpoint allows users to recover account incase of forgotten password